fmravic96/language-module-backend/README.md

-# Run as ts-node server.ts
+# How to run: "ts-node server.ts"